1 888 370 6765

 7. Take several shots, every time.
 Get in the habit of taking several shots for every photo.
 Refocus the lens, adjust the position of your phone, and zoom in or out slightly each time.
 This gives you a better chance at getting that “perfect” shot.

 If your photo needs tweaking, try out your phone’s built-in photo editor.
 Android and iOS photo editors offer the ability to adjust brightness, highlights, shadows, contrast, saturation, sharpness, and more.
-There’s even an object eraser tool that removes unwanted objects from your photos – especially useful for removing stray people or cars from an otherwise perfect shot.
+There’s even an object eraser tool that removes unwanted objects from your photos – especially useful for removing stray people, cars, or even an accidental in-frame fingertip from an otherwise perfect shot.

 Save Battery Power

-If your smartphone tends to run low on battery too quickly, try these battery-saving tips:
+If your smartphone tends to run low on battery, try these battery-saving tips:

 • Activate Battery Saver Mode, Adaptive Battery, and/or Low Power Mode.
 These settings help limit power consumption by reducing background activity and limiting screen brightness.